© Joanna Rance 2019

-While all 24 designers selected annually for the TexSelect programme are considered ‘winners’, TexSelect and its sponsors additionally celebrate and reward exceptional textile talent by giving special awards within certain categories.
+While all 24 designers selected annually for the TexSelect programme are considered ‘winners’, over the years TexSelect and its sponsors have additionally celebrated and rewarded exceptional textile talent by giving special awards within certain categories.

 The judges, many of whom work internationally, meet the designers at the TexSelect London Preview in July.
 Here they review portfolios, talk at length to the designers, and deliberate carefully, before making their final decisions and announcing the short lists.

 At the event Marks & Spencer also decide on the short list and winner for their award, the Marks & Spencer TexSelect Fashion Fabric Award.
-The winner receives £1,000 plus the possibility of a 3-month paid internship opportunity at M&S head office in central London.
+The winner receives £1,000 plus a mentorship day with the Textile Teams at M&S head office in central London.

-The Woolmark Company TexSelect Award, donated by The Woolmark Company, will be judged and the winner announced at Première Vision Designs, Paris, 20 September 2018.
-Winner receives £1,000 plus support from Woolmark, and is sponsored by The Woolmark Company to attend Intertextile Shanghai in October 2018.
+The Woolmark Company TexSelect Award, donated by The Woolmark Company, will be judged and the winner announced at Première Vision Designs, Paris, September 2019.
+Winner receives £1,000 plus support from Woolmark.

-Arts Thread: Arts Thread online portfolios for the TEXPRINT® 2016 Top 50 designers selected at interview stage
+Arts Thread: Arts Thread online portfolios for the TEXSELECT® 2019 Top 50 designers selected at interview stage

-AVA Texprint Training Award: 5 day workshop, giving up to six selected designers the opportunity to learn about the key functions of AVA CAD/CAM’s software and relevant industry processes
+AVA Cad Cam TexSelect Training Award: 5 day workshop, giving up to six selected designers the opportunity to learn about the key functions of AVA CAD CAM’s software and relevant industry processes

 mode…information: All 24 designers to be given a one year subscription to a professional magazine of their choice